ALMSIVI/novel-tools-py/docs/design.md

 ## Validators

 After we get the titles, we need to verify if the indices are correct, i.e., there are no duplicate or missing indices.
-This is where Validators come in; they keep track of the current index and compares this index against the incoming data's index.
+This is where Validators come in; they keep track of the current index and compares this internal index against the incoming data's index.

 Validators only work on regular titles; special titles do not have indices, so they will always be skipped.
 Validators are also able to handle different sets of indices by "tagging".
 You can assign tags to specific titles in the Matchers, and set up separate Validators for these tags.